aljanabim/simple_webrtc_signaling_server/README.md

     {
         from: peerId, // the client that fired the `ready` event
         target: "all", // all other clients are informed
-        message: "Peer has left the signaling server",
+        payload: { action: "close", message: "Peer has left the signaling server" }, }
-        action: "close"
-    }
     ```